Best Cities in Portugal to Get Off the Beaten Path

 Porto da Cruz, One of the Best Cities in Portugal to Get Off the Beaten Path

-Porto da Cruz is a small charming fishing village surrounded by mountains and agricultural fields on the northeast coast of Madeira.
+Porto da Cruz is a charming fishing village surrounded by mountains and agricultural fields on the northeast coast of Madeira.
 It is a perfect place to go off the beaten path in Madeira as tourists don’t overrun it.
 You can easily go around on foot in the village, but the only way to get there is with a rental car.

 Besides these active things to do, you can also visit the only steam-powered rum distillery on the island, called’ Engenhos do Norte.’
 Here you can see the industrial architecture and authentic machines to produce sugarcane rum.
 During a free tour, you can learn more about this process, but only during the harvest months between March and May can you see the actual production process of sugarcane rum with which they make the typical Madeiran drink’ Poncha.’